sentrychris/undeadbytes/docs/full/collision/README.md

 }
 ```

 The `distance` method calculates the Euclidean distance between two points in space.
 It's versatile, accepting either entity objects or numerical values as parameters.
-When `vectors` is set to `true`, the method considers the parameters as vector components, determining the distance between the points they represent.
+When `useVectors` is set to `true`, the method considers the parameters as vector components, determining the distance between the points they represent.
 This is foundational for measuring the spatial separation between entities, a key factor in collision detection.

 ## `arcBoxCollision(params)`